 "I get it when I need it.
 I'm, like, a smart person.
 I don't have to be told the same thing in the same words every single day for the next eight years.
 I don't need that.
 But I do say, 'If something should change, let us know."

-In a 2007 deposition following a lawsuit against Timothy O'Brien who wrote a book claiming that Donald Trump net worth was lower than he claimed, he said he based his net worth on his feelings.
+In a 2007 deposition following a lawsuit against author Timothy O'Brien who wrote a book claiming that Donald Trump net worth was lower than he claimed it was, he said he based his net worth on his feelings.